“Better than a thousand hollow words is one word that brings peace.” -The Dhammapada

 Hare Christo Christo Christo

-- Gradually increase the force of the mantra and then gradually decrease
+-Gradually increase the force of the mantra and then gradually decrease it

 When the sun stops moving towards the south and days are about to start getting longer again, it symbolizes spiritual birth – the Christ starts his path in this world.